 It seems like I'm the only one here who has read the whole thing, so let's write a review.

-I remember dropping this after reading a few chapters thinking "WTF IS THIS?
-46 volumes NOOOO bye" but that wasn't fair so a few days later, i came back and gave it another shot ..... i ended up reading everything in 2 weeks. **STORY/CHARACTERS 10/10 ** _Ushijima's story structure is quite unique. the first part is an incredible piece of story-telling its mostly about short (3 volumes for the longest) independent arcs where we follow one of those debt slaves who are linked in one way or another ...
+I remember dropping this after reading a few chapters, thinking, 'WTF IS THIS?
+46 volumes?
+NOOOO, bye!'
+But that wasn't fair, so a few days later, I came back and gave it another shot...
+I ended up reading everything in 2 weeks. **STORY/CHARACTERS 10/10 ** _Ushijima's story structure is quite unique.
+The first part is an incredible piece of storytelling.
+It's mostly made up of short, independent arcs (3 volumes at most), where we follow one of the debt slaves who are linked, in one way or another, to ...
 Jul 10, 2014

 Warning: Nudity, Sex scenes, Coarse language, etc